jcaillon/valet/tests.d/1107-self-document/results.approved.md

 ## interactive::rebindKeymap

-Rebinds all special keys to call a callback function `interactiveOnKeyBindingPress`.
+Rebinds all special keys to call a given callback function.
+See @interactive::testWaitForKeyPress for an implementation example.

 This allows to use the `-e` option with the read command and receive events for special key press.